 Take a look at his “How I took this photo” section in which he explains, as the name implies, the procedure for making a step-by-step image, from beginning to end, also including the part in front of the computer screen.

 Surely it will be useful!.
 Do you also want to know which are the best photography apps?

-On the Run benGuo channel you will find hundreds of tutorials in Spanish on photography and video, but in a pleasant way to enjoy the whole learning process.
+On the Run benGuo channel you will find hundreds of Photography Tutorial in Spanish on photography and video, but in a pleasant way to enjoy the whole learning process.
 Because especially in creative and audiovisual subjects such as photography and video, there has to be play and enjoyment.

 So you can find themes such as photographic composition, retouching with Lightroom, Photoshop techniques, video and audio editing with Premiere, animations, motion graphics with After Effects, recording techniques, motivational videos and much more!

 Its channel is full of educational content on photography and video, with an important emphasis on the processing and editing part.
 From there you can access their complete courses.

 If you want quality photography tutorials and video tutorials, this is your channel.

 Discover also the best Instagram accounts about photography.
 Joan Vendrell is one of the creators of the great Naturpixel Photography Blog with Guillem Calatrava.
 He specializes in the tourism sector, performing photography, video, 360º and drones.
 Since 2008 he is a trainer and shares his passion for photography through courses, talks and social networks.